-- Use the full automatic control as described under "Automatic Operation." - Use eco air conditioning, instead of the comfort air conditioning. - Select a temperature setting that is higher in hot weather and lower in cold weather. - Turn off the air conditioning when it is not needed. - Only use defrost to clear the windows.
+- Use the full automatic control as described under "Automatic Operation." - Select a temperature setting that is higher in hot weather and lower in cold weather. - Turn off the air conditioning when it is not needed. - Only use defrost to clear the windows.